-Before I dive into the 5 vital guitar practice reboot tips, I need you to answer two questions — honestly!
+Before I dive into these guitar practice tips, I need you to answer two questions — honestly!

 - How often, after a guitar practice routine, do you feel like saying, Gosh…I should have practiced more?